Depending upon the application, they can be manufactured to a wide variety of sizes and designs.

-In a factory environment it is easy.
-As long as you have the right equipment, you can simply join the chain using a rivet link.
+In a factory environment it is easy as long as you have the right equipment as you can simply join the leaf chain using a rivet link.

-When companies cut the chain from bulk, they normally push the pins with a press to break the press fit.
+When companies cut the leaf chain from bulk, they normally push the pins with a press, to break the press fit.

-As the rivet head passes through the chain links this can then damage the outer link - but because these links are normally thrown away when chain ends on the inner links, this needn't cause a problem.
+As the rivet head passes through the leaf chain links this can then damage the outer link - but as these links are normally thrown away when leaf chain ends on the inner links, this needn't cause a problem.

 It is almost impossible to push an anchor pin into the hole of the outer plate of a leaf chain, as it is an interference fit or press fit - which means that the hole is slightly smaller than the pin diameter.

-It is also possible to to ensure all links take the load by using a special last link which has the same hole diameter on the last hole as the inner links.
-But these will need to be made to length in a chain factory, and if the chain lengths need adjusting then this can create other challenges.
+It is also possible to ensure all links take the load, by using a special last link, which has the same hole diameter on the last hole as the inner links.
+These will however need to be made to length in a leaf chain factory.
+If the leaf chain lengths need adjusting then this can create other challenges.

 If it is necessary to carry out a replacement in the field, then the recommended fix is to cut the leaf chain two pitches shorter (i.e 71 inner to inner) and to then use a cotter connecting link to join the leaf chain to the leaf chain anchors.
 Using this method you'll only have a slight reduction in tensile strength when compared with riveting the links.